Getting a Second Opinion

 The London Sarcoma service often receives requests for a second opinion and has information and guidance including a link to a support line for UK patients.

-The Gustave Roussy A disease where cells divide and grow uncontrollably and can spread to other areas of the body. hospital in France offers a second opinion service in French and English.
+The Gustave Roussy cancer hospital in France offers a second opinion service in French and English.

 Join our quarterly newsletter to stay up to date with the latest research, events and resources.